 Please expand the table on which you want to create a Clustered Index in SQL Server Object Explorer.
 Next, Right-click on it and select the Design option to open the table in the Designer window.
 Next, Right-click on the column and pick the Set Indexes/Keys… option.

-Please click on the Add button to add a new.
+Please click on the Add button to add a new one.
 Once you select the Add option, SSMS will create it for you.

 Next, click on the Browse button beside the Columns option to change the column.
-Next, we selected the Profession as the Column Name, and Descending is the Sort Order.
+Next, we selected the Profession as the Column Name and Descending as the Sort Order.

 That’s it!
-We created a SQL Server clustered index.
+We created a clustered index.
 Now you can see that the data is sorted by Income in descending order.